 Often for the first time in their lives, the talented young PROMYS participants find themselves tackling mathematics that is beyond their immediate grasp; are exposed to mathematics that is beautiful and daunting; are held to exacting standards of rigour and precision; meet others with similar levels of talent and passion; and learn, not just as students, but as scientists.
 PROMYS is non-competitive, and students learn from one another.
 Many then go on to teach and mentor in the PROMYS way, by giving others the tools to think for themselves.

 PROMYS aims to create an authentic experience of doing mathematics within a community of mathematicians having various levels of experience and expertise, every one of whom is actively engaged in significant mathematical activity appropriate to their individual level of expertise.
 In this way, first-time participants are introduced to a spectrum of individuals, from their talented, but still inexperienced, fellow first-year students, through university and graduate students, and connecting with seasoned research mathematicians.

-Starting in 2022, when counsellor applications will be extended beyond alumni, we will consider all applications independent of year at university.
+We will consider all applications independent of year at university.
 We will encourage all interested undergraduates to apply; all applications will be given full consideration.